 - 1. Class participation: Climate Change is a diverse, broad, and rapidly evolving subject area.
-Shared learning and teaching are critical elements of this class, as well as being a central element of Evergreen learning.
+Shared learning and teaching are critical elements of this class.
 All students are expected to participate in class through group discussions, formal and informal presentations and information sharing, feedback to peers, and by helping to facilitate topic discussions.
 Individual styles differ and will be taken into account.
 Each student is encouraged to find a way to stimulate discussion and thinking, enhance the learning of both yourself and your fellow students, and contribute in class in his or her own unique way. - 2.
-Complete assigned readings: Assigned readings are an essential part of learning this subject.
-The discussion of readings in class will enhance and expand learning.
+Complete assigned readings: Assigned readings are essential the discussion of readings in class will enhance and expand learning.
 All students are expected to complete assigned readings prior to the class and demonstrate their comprehension in class discussions and assignments. - 3.
-Provide "Climate Change Science and News" articles and discuss in class: New developments are announced and reported on every day that are relevant to Greenhouse Gas emissions and mitigation, and Climate Change impacts and adaptation.
+Provide "Climate Change Science and News" articles and discuss in class: New developments are announced and reported on every day that are relevant to Greenhouse Gas reduction, and Climate Change impacts and adaptation.
 All students are expected to look for articles, reports, and papers on emerging research, issues, and news and post links to the articles on the Moodle forum provided for this purpose.
 Students are also expected to provide a short summary and lead a brief discussion of the articles in class. - 4.
 Complete weekly written assignments: Brief written assignments will be made for several of the classes.
 Students are expected to complete and provide the written assignments by the deadline, and discuss the assignments in class - 5.
 Lead a class seminar: Each student will be expected to select a topic, research it, and lead a in-class seminar on the topic.
 Students may select a topic from a list provided by the instructor or choose a topic of personal interest with the instructor's approval. - 6.
 Complete Research Paper and Conduct Presentations: An important part of this class will be a research paper on a topic selected by the student.
 Students are encouraged to propose a topic to the instructor, but may also choose a topic suggested by the instructor.

 The paper should be 10 to 12 pages (single-spaced) of text (additional pages for figures, tables, and references is acceptable).
 All references should be original source; Wikipedia and other secondary internet sources may not be used as references.

-All students are expected to submit to the instructor: an abstract of their topic, a draft paper, a presentation of the topic, and a final paper, all in a timely fashion based on the following schedule:
+All students are expected to provide in a timely fashion by the assigned deadline: an abstract of their topic, a draft paper, a presentation of the topic, and a final paper.